ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-client-api.md

 |};
 ```

-There are six types of derived entity types:
+There are six derived entity types as follows
 1. Entity Types
     These are the types defined in the data model.
 These are used to indicate the data structure in the data source.
 The entity who is the association parent will include the foreign key field(s).
     ```ballerina